What is a Deep Cycle Battery

 Type of Battery Cost Maintenance Lifespan

-Flooded Lead-Acid Low High (add distilled water, ventilation) 4-8 years
+Flooded Lead-Acid Lower Higher (top up with deionised/distilled water, good ventilation) 4-8 years

-VRLA (AGM and Gel) Moderate Maintenance-free 4-8 years
+VRLA (AGM and Gel) Mid-range Maintenance-free 4-8 years

 Flooded Lead-Acid Deep-Cycle Batteries